heyoka/faxe-docs/docs/nodes/flow/combine.md

 prefix( `string` )|Prefix for the injected fields from stream 2| undefined prefix_delimiter( `string` )|Used to separate prefix and the original field name from stream 2|'_'

+When `merge_field` is given the params fields, prefix and prefix_delimiter have no effect.
-Either `prefix` or `aliases` must be given these are mutually exclusive parameters.
+Otherwise either `prefix` or `aliases` must be given these are mutually exclusive parameters.
 If both are given, then `prefix` will win.